ni5arga/Loggerica/contributing.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to opensource@nisarga.me.

 ## How to Contribute

 1. Fork the repository.